 Professional golf has been around New Orleans since 1931 and an annual event since 1958.
 Over the years, big names in the golfing community have left their mark here, including Byron Nelson, Billy Casper, Jack Nicklaus, Lee Trevino, Tom Watson and Seve Ballesteros.
-Past winners included Ben Crenshaw, Davis Love III, Louisiana native David Toms, Vijay Singh, Nick Watney, Bubba Watson and most recently Seung-Yul Noh.
-Over the past few years, the Classic has attracted such golfers as Rickie Fowler, Graeme McDowell, Steve Stricker, Luke Donald, Camilo Villegas, Ben Crane, Nick Faldo, Payne Stewart, Greg Norman, Ernie Els, David Duval, Chris DiMarco and Phil Mickelson to name a few.
-The great relationship between golf and the city of New Orleans has blossomed through the years for various reasons, in addition to the personalities of the golfing world.
+Past winners include Ben Crenshaw, Davis Love III, Louisiana native David Toms, Vijay Singh, Nick Watney, Bubba Watson, Billy Horschel, Justin Rose and Ryan Palmer and Jon Rahm.
+Over the years, the Classic has attracted such golfers as Rickie Fowler, Graeme McDowell, Steve Stricker, Luke Donald, Camilo Villegas, Ben Crane, Nick Faldo, Payne Stewart, Greg Norman, Ernie Els, David Duval, Chris DiMarco and Phil Mickelson.
+The great relationship between golf and the city of New Orleans has blossomed through the years.

 From its early days in the 1930s at the City Park Golf Course, tournament golf in New Orleans took hold and began to expand.
 In 1963, the Greater New Orleans Invitational (as it was originally called) moved to Lakewood Country Club.
 By 1975, the Classic had its first corporate sponsor – the First National Bank of Commerce (FNBC).